kiboschool/programming1-roster-change/README.md

 ## Rubric

+Run your code and see for yourself that the program works.
+The tests can help check your work, but they aren't perfect.

 Run the tests to verify that your program is correct.
 It should print out the old roster, then the new roster.

-You should also run your code and see for yourself that the program works.
-The tests can help check your work, but they aren't perfect.

 ## Expected Results